Direkt zum Inhalt springen

 The procedure presented below is from the supervisor's point of view.

-1. Preliminary arrangements: Topic agreement and topic limitation with a view to the time frame, recording of expectations regarding quality and scientific rigor, possibly agreement on further meetings or definition of a supervision plan
+1. Preliminary arrangements: Agreement on the topic and topic limitation with regard to the time frame, recording the expectations of quality and scientific quality, possibly agreement on further meetings or definition of a supervision plan

-3. Supervision of the thesis within the agreed framework
+3. Supervision of the work within the agreed framework

-4. Review of the thesis within the corresponding correction period
+4. Review of the work within the appropriate correction period

 5. Feedback discussion and technical justification of the assessment